The impetus for this blog post came from @copyconstruct:

 Most importantly, developers need to be able to lean into the complexity of the system, so that the behavior of an individual component can be accurately modeled in production, while still being isolated.

 So.
 You've only got one environment: production.
 You're going to need a space in it for developers where they can play around with individual components of the system and not fuck things up for everyone else.
-Developers need a playground with guard rails.

 The Garden Hose